Jean Galloway Ball

 In 2010, Jean was named a fellow of the National Academy of the Elder Law Attorneys, the highest honor bestowed by the organization.
 In 2011, Jean was honored by Virginia Lawyers Media as being in the Class of 2011 of "Influential Women in Virginia."

 For a number of years Jean served on the Board of Directors and was President of the Alzheimer's Family Day Center, a non-profit organization providing day care for victims of Alzheimer's disease and support to their families and caregivers in Northern Virginia.
 For two years she served as president of the Virginia Academy of Elder Law Attorneys, the Virginia state chapter of the National Academy of Elder Law Attorneys.
-She is Chair of the Program Committee of the Council of Advance Practitioners of NAELA and a member of the steering committee of the Council.
-She is beginning her first term as a member of the Senior Division of the Board of Directors of the Virginia Bar Association.
+She is a member of the Program Committee of the Council of Advance Practitioners of NAELA and a member of the steering committee of the Council.

 Jean is married and has two adult children who are the delight of her life.
 When she is not practicing law she enjoys gourmet cooking, gardening, bicycling and reading, with the occasional round of golf with her husband.